Anthony Rizzo Player Props: Yankees vs. Phillies

 - Rizzo hit .224 with 21 doubles, a triple, 32 home runs and 64 walks.

-- Among the qualified hitters in baseball last season, his batting average ranked 116th, his on-base percentage ranked 40th, and he was 20th in the league in slugging.
+- Among the qualified hitters in MLB last season, he ranked 116th in batting average, 40th in on-base percentage, and 20th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.